n-fuse/legal-form-vocab/legal_form_vocab.md

 _This section is non-normative._

-The key class is `lfov:LegalForm` which represents a legal form whose status can be attained by a formal registration process.
-The result of a successful registration process is a legal entity taking such a legal form.
+The key class is `lfov:LegalForm` which represents a legal form.
-The properties of a legal form are defined by the legislative authorities within its corresponding jurisdiction.
+The exact properties of a legal form are defined by the legislative authorities within its corresponding jurisdiction.
-The vocabulary defines properties to formally describe general aspects of a legal form – e.&nbsp;g. whether it is a commercial or non-commercial one.
+This vocabulary defines properties to formally describe general aspects of a legal form – e.&nbsp;g. whether it is a commercial or non-commercial one.